norlab/LIS-546-SPR2021/content/tidy-data.md

   </tr>
 </table>
 <br>
 In this wide pivot, we retained the original `medium` variable, but we have also separated the `support` and `conservation notes` into new variables.
-(Note: I will have much more to say about this example and how we can use an "authority control" in future chapters.)
+(Note: I will have much more to say about this example and how we can use an "authority control" in future modules.)

 Our original dataset also contained another variable `Name` with multiple values and ambiguities.
 In general, names are the cause of great confusion in information science.
 In part because names are often hard to disambiguate across time, but also because "identity" is difficult in the context of cultural heritage data.
 Art history is no exception.